nikhilk/cloud.js/README.md

 Cloud backend powered by node.js and connect and socket.io, and convention over configuration.

+The general idea is to focus development on bite-sized chunks of code - effectively functions organized by convention, and assembled into cloud backends by the runtime framework.

 NOTE:

 This is very much a work in progress.
 In fact, this node module doesn't even